 Skip to main content

-In the business world alone, capital has several meanings.
+Capital has several meanings in the business world alone.
 In a broad economic sense, capital refers to any of a company’s assets that hold monetary value, including funds, property, plant and equipment, and inventory.
 In this sense, capital is generally used as a measure of wealth or a tool to generate wealth (i.e., via direct investment).

 In the narrower context of business finance, capital refers to funds or liquid assets held in reserve or for expenditure in day-to-day operations and investment in future growth.